software-t-rex/monospace/docs/monospace/config/index.md

 Task names in the list that are not prefixed will match a task defined for the same project.
 You can specify another task from another project by prefixing the task name with the project name (relative path to the project within the monospace directory) and a sharp.

+> Dependencies are not magically resolved and must be explicitly set in the config file.
+This is, at least for now a design choice!

 Here's an example:
 ```yaml
 pipeline: